draadnl/draad-adreszoeker/README.md

 ### 2.0.0

+- Added import page for the addresses database table under Tools
 - Added new Gutenberg block for the adreszoeker form using the The hague design system
 - Added new Gutenberg block for the adreszoeker output using the The hague design system